 Establishing these relationships is a rather easy process and requires little more than a thoughtful approach in which you can offer to help a contact without expecting anything in return.
 As you might expect, this is also the best way to ensure a contact does not feel “used.”
 For this reason, if you want to build trust with your contacts, then this is the way to go.

 Tim Ferriss is a world-famous author who is well known for creating relationships with a network of bloggers and using this network to promote his books.
 While this may seem a little contrived, the relationships were meaningful in every way.
 As with the point above, the bloggers were happy to promote Tim’s books and this network would present many future opportunities.

 In a similar sense, many brands are now recognizing the importance of bloggers and influencers.
 After all, these respected figures make good collaborators for PR firms.
 This is largely due to their highly interactive audiences.
-Furthermore, when bloggers get involved with a particular product or company, they tend to feel involved and responsible in some way for the outcome.
-For example, Eventbrite used a network of influential bloggers to catapult them into the minds of the National Press.
+Furthermore, when bloggers get involved with a particular product or company, they tend to feel invested and responsible in some way for the outcome.
+For example, Eventbrite used a network of influential bloggers to catapult them into the minds of the national press.

 When half of the tech blogging industry was talking about Eventbrite, this put the brand on the radar for the media.
-Although bloggers and influencers will usually require a certain fee for their assistance, this is usually a lot more affordable than paying for advertising space in a newspaper.
+It’s true that bloggers and influencers will usually require a certain fee for their assistance.
+Even so, this is usually a lot more affordable than paying for advertising space in a newspaper.
 For this reason, many businesses succeed with influencer marketing.